mostly-ai/mostlyai-mock/README.md

     "warehouses": {
         "prompt": "Warehouses of a hardware store",
         "columns": {
-            "warehouse_id": {"prompt": "the unique id of the warehouse", "dtype": "integer"}, "name": {"prompt": "the name of the warehouse", "dtype": "string"}, },
+            "warehouse_id": {"prompt": "the unique id of the warehouse", "dtype": "string"}, "name": {"prompt": "the name of the warehouse", "dtype": "string"}, },
         "primary_key": "warehouse_id",